airbytehq/airbyte/docs/using-airbyte/getting-started/oss-quickstart.md

 Your browser may open automatically to the Airbyte Application.
 If not, access it by visiting [http://localhost8000](http://localhost8000).

-When prompted for a username and password, you can enter the following default values:
+When prompted for a username and password, enter the following default values:
 - username: `airbyte`
 - password: `password`